 HillSide Christian College is planning to increase its student enrolment.
 The College, therefore, has plans to grow.
 It aims to build new and improved facilities.
-A new Pre-Primary Staffroom building and a two-storey building to house a Primary Staff and specialised class will be constructed.
-These will be ready for use early in 2025.
+A new Early Childhood building and a two-storey building to accommodate a Primary Staff and specialised classes have been recently completed.
+These will be ready for use by the start of 2025.